sguzman/articles/README.md

 - [ ] Satire is no more: satire as naked, unabashed continuation of polemics by histrionic means
 - [ ] Political topologies and the politics of institutional capture
 - [ ] "Socialism for the rich": Understanding the micro-phenomena of socialism by subsidy
+- [ ] Fascism by practice vs Fascism by theory